Remington Model 81 Replacement Forearm-Forend

 Machine rough inlet walnut replacement forend for Remington Model 81 Automatic Rifle.

 Stocks are intentionally cut oversized and may be cut generic to fit several other different models of the same gun.
-Additional final inlets, shaping, and fitting will need to be completed on the customer end.
+Additional final inlets, shaping, and fitting will need to be completed on the customer's end.
+This is for the wood only no metal parts are included.

 Grain patterns will also vary from the examples.
 Read more below >